When creating or updating an S3 source under a Hosted collector in the Sumo Logic Collection tab, the following error is seen

 A second cause for an error in reading the objects from the path is invalid permissions to specific objects by the specified key or role.

-If the above test works, please evaluate the objects in the specified path expression that failed the S3 source creation or update and make the necessary updates to the object permissions that make them inaccessible.
+Please evaluate the objects in the specified path expression that failed the S3 source creation or update and make the necessary updates to the object permissions that make them inaccessible.
+Here is an AWS KB link that explains permissions issues and how to address it